Douglas Moore: Columbia University (1926–1962)

-After Moore returned to New York from Paris, he joined the music faculty at Barnard College, Columbia University in the Fall of 1926.
+After Moore returned to New York from Paris, he joined the music faculty at Barnard College, Columbia University in the fall of 1926.
 The success of the Pageant of P.T.
 Barnum upon its New York career at Carnegie Hall on January 18, 1927, and the work's win of the 1927 Eastman School of Music Orchestra Contest had a positive impact on Moore's career at Columbia.
 He was rapidly promoted from adjunct faculty member to assistant professor at the wider Columbia University and head of the music department at Barnard College specifically on July 1, 1927.

 From 1926 through 1935 Moore was the conductor of Columbia University's orchestra.
 Under his leadership, Moore was instrumental in instituting several new policies in the music program at Columbia.
 These included giving students college credit for playing in the orchestra and taking music lessons for the first time, opening up the orchestra to women players for the first time, and instituting scholarships for instrumentalists in the orchestra that were difficult to obtain (such as oboists and bassoonists).
 In addition to his busy schedule administrating the music program and conducting orchestra rehearsals and concerts, Moore taught courses in music appreciation.
 This latter work led to the publication of his first book, Listening to Music (1932), which was written for a general audience without any music background.
 The book explained the basic elements of music: melody, harmony, polyphony, tonality, rhythm, and form with a suggested guide to recordings for listening and further reading.
 It was one of the earliest, if not the earliest, music textbooks to incorporate music recordings into the text.

-In 1940 Moore succeeded Daniel Gregory Mason as head of the music faculty at Columbia; a post he held for the next 22 years.
+In 1940 Moore succeeded Daniel Gregory Mason as head of the music faculty at Columbia, a post he held for the next 22 years.
 During his tenure he served as the administering secretary of the Alice M. Ditson Fund which was responsible for funding works by composers like Béla Bartók, Benjamin Britten, Gian Carlo Menotti, Walter Piston, and Virgil Thomson among others.
 He retired from Columbia in 1962 after having taught at that institution for 36 years.

+Moore died July 25, 1969, in Eastern Long Island Hospital in Greenport, New York; he was 75.
+After the funeral at Cutchogue Presbyterian Church, he was buried in Cutchogue Cemetery.

 Moore was a member from 1941 of the National Institute and American Academy of Arts and Letters.
 He served as president from 1953 until 1956.
 In 1954 he was a co-founder, with Otto Luening and Oliver Daniel, of the CRI (Composers Recordings, Inc.) record label.

 His second book was,From Madrigal to Modern Music (1942).